zlogic/mendix-docs/content/en/docs/control-center/people/roles-permissions.md

 * Scrum Masters and team members will only be able to view the project roles established by Mendix Admins and select the appropriate one.
 They will not have the ability to modify the permissions of project roles.
 If a custom permission set is needed, they must reach out to a Mendix Admin for assistance in creating it.

 * Some roles will appear with the tag **Inherited from project** on the **Roles & Permissions** page in Control Center.
-Mendix Admin can review these custom project roles, keep the useful ones, and merge any duplicates.
+A Mendix Admin can review these custom project roles, keep the useful ones, and merge any duplicates.

   {{% alert color="info" %}}
   When members of your company  [invite someone to an project](/developerportal/general/team/#inviting), they cannot select any role with the tag **Inherited from project** shown here, as these roles will not be shown to them.